 Through December 31, 2022, we had received an aggregate of \$7.0 million in the form of grants from the IIA.
 BiomX Ltd. was formed as an incubator company as part of the FutuRx incubator, and, until 2017, the majority of our funding was from IIA grants and funding by the incubator, which is supported by the IIA.
 We continued to apply for and receive IIA grants after we left the incubator.
 The requirements and restrictions for such grants are found in the Research Law.
 Under the Research Law, royalties of 3% to 3.5% on the revenue derived from sales of products or services developed in whole or in part using these IIA grants are payable to the Israeli government.
 We developed both of our platform technologies, at least in part, with funds from these grants, and, accordingly, we would be obligated to pay these royalties on sales of any of our product candidates that achieve regulatory approval.
 As long as the manufacturing of our product candidates takes place in Israel and no technology funded with IIA grants is sold or out licensed to a non-Israeli entity, the maximum aggregate royalties paid generally would not exceed 100% of the grants made to us, plus annual interest equal to the 12-month LIBOR rate applicable to dollar deposits, as published on the first business day of each calendar year.
-The United Kingdom's Financial Conduct Authority, which regulates LIBOR, announced in July 2017 that it will no longer persuade or require banks to submit rates for LIBOR rate for loans in U.S. dollars will be replaced by the Secured Overnight Financing Rate, or the SOFR, in June 2023.
-While it is not currently possible to determine precisely whether, or to what extent, the replaceed by the Secured Overnight Financing Rate, or the SOFR, in June 2023.
-While it is not currently possible to determine precisely whether, or to what extent, the replaceed by the Secured Overnight Financing Rate, or the SOFR, may increase our financial liabilities to the IIA.
-Management continues to monitor the status and discussions regarding SOF
+The United Kingdom's Financial Conduct Authority, which regulates LIBOR, announced in July 2017 that it will no longer persuade or require banks to submit rates for LIBOR after 2021.
+In September 2021, the Bank of Israel, which determines annual interest rates, published a directive which stated that annual interest at a variable rate linked to the LIBOR rate for loans in U.S. dollars will be replaced by the Secured Overnight Financing Rate, or the SOFR, in June 2023.
+While it is not currently possible to determine precisely whether, or to what extent, the replacement of LIBOR with SOFR would affect us, the implementation of SOFR may increase our financial liabilities to the IIA.
+Management continues to monitor the status and discussions regarding SOFR.
+We are not yet able to reasonably estimate the expected impact.
+As of December 31, 2022, the balance of the principal and interest in respect of our commitments for future payments to the IIA totaled approximately \$6.6 million.
+As part of funding our current and planned product development activities, we have submitted follow-up grant applications for additional grants.